ajpelu/Psylvestris_DataPaper/README.md

 This repository contains scripts and analysis used for the datapaper "Root-associated microbiota of decline-affected and asymptomatic *Pinus sylvestris* trees".
 This dataset was used for the paper Lasa et al. 2024.

 ## Website
-You can see the website of the repo at: https://anitalasa.github.io/Psylvestris_DataPaper
+You can see the website of the repo at: https://anitalasa.github.io/Psylvestris_DataPaper (Falta)

 ## Acknowledgements
 This study was funded by: